misza222/anki_decks/vfx/papers.md

 ## Interpolation

 a type of estimation, a method of constructing (finding) new data points based on the range of a discrete set of known data points

+## Lambertian material

+Material that nicely diffuses light and doesn't create reflections.
+The brightness of such material is the same regardless of an angle.
+Ideal for mattes.

+## Local Light Field Fusion by Mildenhall at el.

+Paper proposing reduction of number of training images without quality loss via:
+- by estimating amount of "depth" in the image it guides use about how many pictures to take of the scene
+- it is also handling light propagation better with merging local light field of adjescent images during inference.

+## Light field

+A way to represent amount of light in a scene that is incoming in every direction at every point in space.

+## Plenoptics

+Capturing and processing the light field of a scene.
+Combines principles of optics and CG

+## CGI

+Computer generaterd imaginery